View our top destination offers

 Kendari is the capital of the Indonesian province of Southeast Sulawesi.
 The city lies along Kendari Bay.
 Moramo Waterfall is located 65 km east of Kendari.
 Some of Kendari's main attractions are its bay, nearby Bungkutoko Island, Bokori Island, and the city's many beaches.
 Another draw is the selling of local handicrafts and souvenirs.
 Handicrafts include gold and silver ornament making, filigree work, weaving, and woodworking.
 The silver jewelry industry is carried on mostly by the Chinese.

+Kuala Lumpur radiates an exciting and enticing charm, which will no doubt pique your interest.
 The city affectionately known as KL, is an amazing cultural melting pot.
 Here, you will wander through communities of Chinese, Malays, South Indians, and East Malaysian ethnic groups, Thais, Indonesians, Sikhs and a huge community of expatriates.
 While each community has its own festivals, food, music, art and fashion, they also enjoy experiencing each other's culture.

 Kupang, a city on the southwestern part of the island of Timor, lies in eastern Indonesia.
 It is the capital of East Nusa Tenggara province.
 The city was also an important port and trading point during the Portuguese and Dutch colonial eras.
 Populated by people of Papuan and Malayan descent, Kupang is a fishing community that exports sandalwood, pearls, fish and hand carved crafts.